Luís Fabiano

-Luís Fabiano Clemente (born 8 November 1980), commonly known as Luís Fabiano, is a retired Brazilian professional footballer who played as a striker most notably for Sevilla, São Paulo, and the Brazil national team.
-He is a prolific goalscorer and was ranked the second-highest-scoring Brazilian of the 21st century, according to the International Federation of Football History & Statistics.
+Luís Fabiano Clemente (born 8 November 1980), commonly known as Luís Fabiano, is a Brazilian former professional footballer who played as a striker and represented the Brazil national team.

+Luís Fabiano began his career with Ponte Preta in Brazil in 1998, followed by a short spell with Rennes in France.
+He returned to Brazil with São Paulo, where he was top scorer in the 2002 Brazilian league and the 2004 Copa Libertadores.
+He returned to Europe in 2004, spending one season with Porto, before joining Spanish club Sevilla in Spain, where he would spend six seasons.
+With Sevilla, he won consecutive UEFA Cups in 2006 and 2007, as well as the Copa del Rey twice, scoring 106 goals in 229 matches.
+He returned to São Paulo in 2011, spending four and half seasons there and winning the 2012 Copa Sudamericana.
+He subsequently joined Tianjin Quanjian in China for one season.
+After a short spell with Vasco da Gama, he retired from professional football in 2017.

+Luís Fabiano made his debut for the Brazil national team in 2003, representing Brazil at the 2010 World Cup, as well as the 2004 Copa América, which Brazil won.
+He also appeared at the 2003 and 2009 Confederations Cups, winning the latter, where he was also the tournament top-scorer.
+He played 45 matches and scored 28 times for Brazil between 2003 and 2013.

 Club career

 Early career

 Luís Fabiano enjoyed great success during two spells with Brazilian side São Paulo, with a disappointing period at French side Rennes sandwiched in between.
 His strength on the ball, accurate finishing and pace made him a vital part of the side that fell in the semi-finals of the 2004 Copa Libertadores de América.

 Luís Fabiano was labeled the "bad boy" of Brazilian football when playing for São Paulo after a number of brawls.
 During a 2003 Copa Sudamericana match for São Paulo against River Plate of Argentina, a fight between the players broke out.
 Luís Fabiano ran behind a River player and kicked him just below the neck.
 While being escorted off the field, Luís Fabiano said that he "would rather fight than take a penalty".
 He was given a three-match ban from all competitions.